-TECHNIQUES of education by radio will again be discussed by educational and commercial broadcasters at the tenth annual Insticasters at the tenth annual insti-tute for Education by Radio to be held May 1-3 at Ohio State Uni-versity under the direction of Dr. W. W. Charters, director of the Institute and head of Ohio State's Bureau of Educational Research, and J. Keith Tyler, the Institute's secretary.
+TECHNIQUES of education by radio will again be discussed by educational and commercial broadcasters at the tenth annual Institute for Education by Radio to be held May 1-3 at Ohio State Uni-versity under the direction of Dr. W. W. Charters, director of the Institute and head of Ohio State's Bureau of Educational Research, and J. Keith Tyler, the Institute's construe "The sector of the State of State" secretary.
 The conference will get under way with a round-table on "The Place of Radio in a Democ-racy" conducted by members of the faculty of the University of Chicago along the lines of its network broadcasts.
 The afternoons of May 1 and 2 will be devoted to work-study groups, with these subjects and chairmen:

-Agricultural Broadcasts, G. Emerson Markham, agricultural director, WGY, Schenectady.
-School Broadcasts, A. S. Barr, professor of education, University of Wisconsin ment of speech.
-University of Wisconsin.
+Agricultural Broadcasts, G. Emer-son Markham, agricultural director, WGY, Schenectady.
+School Broadcasts, A. S. Barr, pro-fessor of education, University of Wis-conclu consin.

-Consin.

-Radio Courses in Colleges and Universities, H. L. Ewbank, department of speech.
-University of Wiscon-

-Research in Radio Education.
-J. Wayne Wrightstone, associate director.
-Evaluation of School Broadcasts, Ohio State U.

-Educational Uses of Facsimile, Ultra-High Frequency and Recording.
-Ellsworth Dent. director. educational department, RCA Mfg.
-Co..
+Radio Courses in Colleges and Universities, H. L. Ewbank, depart-ment of speech.
+University of Wisconment of speech.
+University of Wiscon-sin.
+Research in Radio Education, J. Wayne Wrightstone, associate direc-tor, Evaluation of School Broadcasts, Ohio State U. Educational Uses of Facsimile, Ul-tra-High Frequency and Recording.
+Ellsworth Dent, director. educational department, RCA Mfg.
+Co.
 Camden.
-Broadcasts for General Education, Cesar Sacrchinger.
-American Historical Assn., New York.

-Broadcasting by Community Service Organizations.
-Byyon B. Williams, program supervisor, WOSU, Ohio State U.
+Broadcasts for General Education, Cesar Saerchinger.
+American His-torical Assn., New York.
+Broadcasting by Community Serv-ice Organizations.
+Byron B. Williams, program supervisor, WOSU, Ohio State U.